pbinkley/microcopying_1940/index.markdown

 I think almost eternally with reproducing the film.</p>

 <p>With enlargements, which I favor very greatly, you
-can turn around and refilm the enlargement and perhaps get <span style="page" id="page75">[p.75]</span> better results that way than by direct reproduction, but there are a lot of very difficult problems, I can assure you, that have not been solved simply by perfecting the machinery.</p>
+can turn around and refilm the enlargement and perhaps get <span class="page" id="page75">[p.75]</span> better results that way than by direct reproduction, but there are a lot of very difficult problems, I can assure you, that have not been solved simply by perfecting the machinery.</p>